Greater diversity created through forestry scholarships

 If you've left school, you'll need to provide your NCEA summary, school certificate, or equivalent qualification.
 You can provide supporting comments if you want to explain your results.

-If you have completed tertiary education, you'll need to provide your qualifications and course grades.
+If you’ve completed tertiary education, you'll need to provide your qualifications and course grades.

 3. New Zealand citizenship or permanent residency